 Registering Products in App Store

-To take advantage of in-app purchasing functionality on iOS, register your application and all the available products in iTunes Connect.
+To take advantage of in-app purchasing functionality on iOS, register your application and all the available products in App Store Connect.
 This guide provides a brief introduction on how to register an application and it's in-app products on App Store.

 In-App purchasing can only be tested on the actual hardware for the iOS platform.
 For more information refer to the iOS documentation.